taro-nakajima/NMschool_2021_handson_HRC_day1/README.md

 ### Problem 1:
 Draw a Time-of-flight (TOF) diagram using the [gnuplot script for problem 1](/problem1/plot_TOF_diagram_single.txt), and check how the TOFs depends on the energies of the incident and scattered neutrons.

+* Open "plot_TOF_diagram_single.txt".
+* Find appropriate equations for the variables "vi" and "vf", which are the velocities of incident and scattered neutrons.
+Note that in gnuplot you can use sqrt(x) and x**2.0

 ### Sec.
 4-3: What is the multi-E<sub>i</sub> method?

 ### Problem 2: